“[Angelico] a rare and perfect talent”

 Angelico was active when Florence’s wealth derived from banking and its textile industry.
-It’s luxury fabrics, specially woven silk velvets, in its uniqueness, quality, and inventiveness were known across Europe and beyond.
+Its luxury fabrics, specially woven silk velvets, in their uniqueness, quality, and inventiveness were known across Europe and beyond.
 The industry had unique innovations such as the use of gold and silver for threading which made Florence textiles prestigious items sold throughout the continent.

 It made me think.

 How many fabric producers understood that artists’ imagination could become a driver to innovation in designs?
 Were they smart enough to combine their execution as businessmen, with the artists’ imagination and originality?
 Angelico and other artists’ work could easily have been adopted by weavers interested in expanding the design repertoire of their offering.

 What is the approach of business people today?
 Do business leaders understand they can learn from artists and drive their industries forward working with artists?

 What I often notice, is that frequently, the business world looks down upon the art world, when it comes to innovation and business.
 Business leaders are skeptical about artists’ ability to understand their world, participate in it, or even change it.

 I wonder how many marketing agencies and post-production companies are familiar with RGBD Toolkit, a creative hardware/software tool for capturing volumetric video?

 This product was developed by three photographers who encountered a challenge in their job.
 When they didn’t find any solutions, they did what artists often do – they created one.
 Just like Angelico, the three photographers imagined, conceptualized, and built a solution.
 Their solution is now changing the way we made a film, shoot a commercial, and capture videos.

 Is it possible that business leaders are missing the imagination and invention of artists that react to their industry?